BA (Hons) Film StudiesSouthwark Campus

 In this module we'll explore the cultural, historical and material factors that contributed to the importance of Neorealist films in post-war Italian cinema – one of the most influential film movements in cinema history.
 We'll go on to reveal the profound connections between this movement and the subsequent cine-revolution in France represented by the French New Wave.
 You'll analyse a range of Neorealist and New Wave films in relation to your cultural and historical context, and place them within critical debates on film form, national cinema and identities.
 You'll gain a thorough insight into the relation between theory and practice in these two innovative movements, and go on to discover the lasting legacy for contemporary cinema.
 Assessment: 1,500-word extract analysis of a short film sequence (40%) and 1,500-word essay (60%).

-- Projecting Britain: postwar to the 1980s
+- Projecting Britain: from the sixties to the new millennium

 In this module we'll examine films from the specified period of British cinema history, with a focus on the films’ representation of economic, political and cultural change in British society.
 The key question guiding this module is one of how change occurs, and film’s implicit and explicit role in reflecting and commenting on the changes which occurred, as well as those that were thwarted, in Britain during this period.
 We'll introduce you to the British New Wave of the early 1960s, and the radical cinema of the later 1960s and 70s.
 We'll investigate the ‘Thatcherite’ texts from the 1980s and moves on to the variegated forms of the 1990s.
 We'll also examine the role of realism as a predominant style in British cinema and critically analyses works by major, as well as critically overlooked, British directors through close attention to detail paired with wider contextual study.
 Assessment: Group presentation (40%) and 1,500-word essay (60%).